 Pok Pok – one of the best restaurants in town.
 It’s spicy Thai food.

 Quaintrelle – I came in a few weeks ago for the first time not knowing what to expect and I left having one of the best meals I’ve had in Portland.
 I loved the way they prepared the ribeye.
 Their use of fruits and vegetables is creative and delicious.
 And their cocktails are awesome.

 Radar – Radar is so good.
-Took my kids last night and everything we had was fantastic.
+I took my kids here and everything we had was fantastic.
 I highly recommend trying their seasonal specials.
 The butternut squash is the best I’ve ever had.

 Red Star Tavern – Best Pork Chop in town and the drinking chocolate is phenomenal.

-Tasty and Sons – It’s worth the wait.
-If you visit on the weekend you will wait, but during the weekdays during the day NO wait.
-Their Patatas Bravas are the best in town and the portion is huge with a fried egg on top.
-Their hamburger is awesome and comes with fries even though it isn’t mentioned on the menu.
-I would suggest skipping the coffee cocktail next time.
-I had the one with cherry in it and it was awful.
+Tasty and Daughters – If you visit on the weekend you will likely have to wait, but during the weekdays during the day, there’s NO wait.
+Their Patatas Bravas are tasty.
+Their hamburger is awesome and comes with fries.

 Toji Korean Grill House – We fed 3 adults and 3 kids for $70 here and it was super fun.
 We selected one of the BBQ options, so we got to grill our meat on the table.
 This was super entertaining for the kids.
 The meat came with lots of unlimited sides: cucumbers, onions, jalapenos, rice, kimchee, potatoes, egg, and 4 or 5 more.